HOW AMERICA GATHERS · THANKSGIVING

 What is jerk turkey?

-Jerk turkey is a Thanksgiving turkey marinated in Jamaican jerk seasoning — allspice (pimento), scotch bonnet pepper, thyme, scallion, ginger, and garlic — then smoked or roasted.
-It's the centerpiece of a Caribbean-American Thanksgiving, where diaspora families run the American holiday through the islands.
+Jerk turkey is a Thanksgiving turkey marinated in Jamaican jerk seasoning, a wet paste of allspice (pimento), scotch bonnet pepper, thyme, scallion, ginger and garlic, then smoked or roasted.
+It is the centerpiece of a Caribbean-American Thanksgiving, where diaspora families run the American holiday through the islands.
 Allspice and scotch bonnet are the non-negotiable backbone of real jerk.

 What is jerk turkey?